 In the lecture “The Danger,” Heidegger claims that the essence of death has nothing to do with “hundreds of thousands” dying “en masse” in “extermination camps” and man-made famines.
 The essence of death, in short, is not to be found in actual deaths.

-In “Language and the Poem: A Discussion on Georg Trakl’s Poetic Work,” Heidegger claims that pain’s “essence remains closed to every thinking that represents pain in terms of sensations.”
+In “Language in the Poem: A Discussion of Georg Trakl’s Poems,” Heidegger claims that “Anyone who represents pain in terms of sensation remains closed to its essence.”
 In other words, the essence of pain is not to be found in sensations.

 Heidegger also asserts some puzzling identities.